NPRG041: Programming in C++

 - Classes (without inheritance): declaration / definition of members, access specifiers (

-), naming of private members (_
+public, private), naming of private members (_ postfixes), this pointer

 - Constructors and destructors: implicit / parameterized / ... constructors, compiler-generated methods, construction / destruction of members, handling of exceptions